ministryofjustice/modernisation-platform/docs/user-guide/our-offer-to-you.md

 - application security
 - ongoing maintenance of the application, including patching the application, updating dependencies, and ensuring it remains deployable
 - user support for applications
-- alternative ways for end users to access applications that aren't available on the public internet
+- alternative ways for end users to access applications that aren't web compliant, such as access to an application via AWS WorkSpaces because it can't be accessed over DOM1

 ### What we expect from application teams